Woburn Trust Attorney

 Our law office has our clients’ best interests at heart, and we know there’s only value in having a trust if it’s funded, which means transferring your assets into the trust.
 We work with a team of professionals who can assist you in funding your trust.

-At The Heritage Law Center, we’re eager to help you get your future on track by making use of estate planning tools that will be effective and help you meet your goals.
+At the Heritage Law Center, we’re eager to help you get your future on track by making use of estate planning tools that will be effective and help you meet your goals.
 Don’t lose money or prevent your beneficiaries from inheriting all you want them to have.
 Our experienced trust lawyer will use his expertise in this practice area to guide you to make certain your trusts protect your assets and those you love.
 For more information, contact our law firm by calling (617) 765-9307 today.